Can all your goals be tackled using mutual funds?

-I know when it comes to saving, you simply wish to find out the best mutual fund SIPs for all your different financial goals.
+I know when it comes to investing, you simply wish to find out the best mutual fund SIPs for all your different financial goals and get the benefits of SIP investing.
 And who wouldn’t?
 But as you might have understood by now, unless and until you find out what a good asset allocation for your goals is, you will not be picking the right fund category (leave alone the specific schemes).

 Remember, more important than trying to pick the best mutual fund scheme is to find the appropriate asset allocation for your goal-specific savings first; and then finding out the right fund category.
 Only then you should try to find out which scheme is to be picked from several available.